Atarin’s Delve (2011)

 Cons: Almost no treasure.
 Not really impactful.
 Long descriptions bog down the already short adventure.

 This type of module hurts the most because I can’t really get worked up about it.
-It doesn’t really have a reason to exist in a market that is PACKED with exceptional adventures so unless you are a dedicated Chronicles of Ahmerth Fan or a completionist this one is not really worth your time.
+It doesn’t really have a reason to exist in a market that is PACKED with exceptional adventures so unless you are a dedicated Chronicles of Amherth Fan or a completionist this one is not really worth your time.
 It’s not a bad module, it’s just not good either.
-5 out of 10.
+4 out of 10.

-A race of fish people that once mastered great elemental magics.
+The Cathla are a race of fish people that once mastered great elemental magics.
 Whatever lingering potential remains allows them to transport themselves between two bodies of water instantaneously.
 Reminds me of the Creature Catalogue for some reason.